nyuvis/explanation_explorer/readme.md

 `./create_explanations.py` uses an adaption of the [LIME algorithm](https://arxiv.org/abs/1602.04938) by default.

-`example.py` contains an example implementation for a categorical dataset (whether mushrooms are edible given certain physical features) and can be used like this:
+`example.py` contains an example implementation for a categorical data set (whether mushrooms are edible given certain physical features) and can be used like this: